Hydnellum scrobiculatum: Similar species

 There are several species that Hydnellum scrobiculatum is often confused with—especially older specimens.
 These include H. spongiosipes, H. ferrugineum, and H. concrescens.
 The latter species is particularly similar to H. scrobiculatum, a fact that has been highlighted by conservation efforts in the UK.

 Habitat and distribution

-Hydnellum scrobiculatum fruits singly, in clusters, or in fused groups in both coniferous and mixed forest.
-It is found in Asia, Europe, and North America.
-In the United Kingdom, it is considered vulnerable according to the biodiversity action plan for stiped hydnoid fungi, and endangered according to the Red Data List.
+Hydnellum scrobiculatum fruits singly, in clusters, or in fused groups in both coniferous and mixed forests.
+It is found in Europe, Asia, and North America.
+In the United Kingdom, it is considered vulnerable according to the biodiversity action plan for stiped hydnoid fungi.